It's Time To Declare War On Poverty Gospel

 Nowhere does he address that God WANTS her family to prosper.
 Nowhere does he mention the biblical promises of abundance for the obedient.
 Instead, he spiritualizes her suffering and tells her to accept it as God's will.

-"If anyone does not provide for his own, and especially for his own household, he has denied the faith and is worse than an unbeliever." — 1 Timothy 5:8
+"But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel." — 1 Timothy 5:8

 God doesn't call fathers to "peacefully accept" their inability to provide.
 He empowers them to prosper so they can care for their families abundantly.